 Before I opened my practice at LifeQual, I worked at a local spa.
 I was paid a percentage of the cost of the massage and I graciously accepted gratuity.
 When I was creating a business plan for myself, I made the decision to not accept gratuity.
 There are several reasons for that decision and I thought I’d share them with you.

 First and foremost, I work for myself, which means I can charge whatever I please.
 My prices are based on many factors, the most important being the amount I need to earn in order to keep a roof over my head and keep my dogs happy and plump.
 Since I don’t work for someone else, I don’t need to supplement my earnings with gratuity.

 Another reason is that I define my business as a wellness practice.
 I don’t consider my work to be a part of the service industry.
-I like to think of massage therapy as part of the healthcare system and massage therapists as official healthcare providers, but alas, the state of Oregon can’t come to that consensus.
-Regardless, I hold myself and my business to the same accountability as a medical practice.
+I like to think of massage therapy as part of the healthcare system and massage therapists as official healthcare practitioners, but alas, the state of Oregon can’t come to that consensus.
+Regardless, I hold myself and my business to the same accountability as a healthcare practice.
 So, as the saying goes, “You don’t tip your doctor, why would you tip your massage therapist?”.

 It’s always nice to know you are happy with your massage.
 I strive to create a space that invites people to have an open dialogue and be an advocate for themselves.
-So, if you liked something specific about your massage, your tip would be to tell me so I can be sure to do it again next time.
+So, if you liked something specific about your massage, your tip could be to tell me so I can be sure to do it again next time.